-The Maine Consumer Council is the state association of the American Consumer Council, a non-profit organization dedicated to consumer education, advocacy and financial literacy.
+The Maine Consumer Council is the state association of the American Consumer Council, a non-profit organization dedicated to consumer education, advocacy and financial literacy. they offer a video education on financial topics that can be found on the ACC website.
 As a UCU member, you are eligible to join MECC at no cost as a member benefit.
 Please visit the website for American Consumer Council, and click the join here button.
 From there, complete the form using the code university for your complimentary membership.

 If you have a UCU checking account, chances are you also have a VISA debit card.
 This convenient way to pay has rapidly become one of our most requested services.
 It makes shopping so much easier and safer because there are no worries about carrying cash or a checkbook.
 UCU members aren’t the only ones

 enjoying this product - merchants prefer this method of payment for the same reason members do – convenience.
 But when you get to the cash register a question blinks on the screen: “Credit” or “Debit?”